|The Effectiveness of Dry Needling on Subjects With Multiple Myofascial Trigger Points in Shoulder Girdle Muscles|

 |1Department of Anatomical Science, Faculty of Medicine Tabriz University of Medical Sciences, Tabriz, Iran

 2Immunology Research Center, Tabriz University of Medical Sciences, Tabriz, Iran

 3Stem Cell Research Center, Department of Anatomical Sciences, Faculty of Medicine, Tabriz University of Medical Sciences, Tabriz, Iran

-5Department of Physical Therapy, University of Social Welfare and Rehabilitation Sciences, Tehran, Iran
+5Department of Physical Therapy, the University of Social Welfare and Rehabilitation Sciences, Tehran, Iran

 Keywords : Myofascial trigger points, Dry needling, Pressure pain threshold, Pain, Muscle pain, Shoulder muscles

-Results: A significant difference was observed in VAS, DASH, and PPT results after the intervention, compared with those values before the intervention.
-P ≤0.05 was considered the level of significance.
+Results: A significant difference was observed in VAS, DASH, and PPT results after the intervention compared with those values before the intervention.
+P≤0.05 was considered as the level of significance.